The Corn plant (Dracaena fragrans ) is a plant famous among plant lovers for its long yellow-striped leaves.

 The crust is white with a flakes-like appearance surfaced in the topsoil.

-The dryness in the soil, in turn, damages the plant.
+Thus, excess fertilizer can cause dryness in the soil, in turn and damage the Corn plant.

 Excess salt buildup in the topsoil also invites other problems like yellowing and wilting of leaves, browning of leaf tips and margins,